sunilit42/lowstocknotification/README.md

-Admin Low Stock Notification free extension
+# Admin Low Stock Notification free extension
- - This module useful to send daily report of out of stock product report to admin
+ - This module useful to send daily report of out of stock product report to admin , so admin can easily know which product is out of stock

 # Features
 - Send email to admin for out of stock product